 The Alfresco Content Connector for Azure is an add-on module that provides an alternative content store.
 It uses Microsoft’s Azure Blob Storage as the storage mechanism for Alfresco Content Services, allowing for virtually unlimited and inexpensive storage.

-- This release of the Azure Connector is a compatibility release and only new libraries were added to the v1.2 code to support Alfresco Content Services 7.0.
+This release of the Azure Connector is a compatibility release to support Alfresco Content Services 7.1.

 Other features introduced in previous versions include:

 - Support for Azure Blob Storage for on-premises or Azure Cloud installation of Content Services

 - Support for hot and cool access tiers (based on storage account)

 - Based on the Azure SDK for Java (v12.6.1)

 - Storage path approach optimized for high-throughput reads and writes